ntm-al/ntm-angular/README.md

 - [ ] Create test to twitter validator
 - [ ] Create test to instagram validator
 - [ ] Adding ESLint
+- [ ] Typescript integration to see documentation
+- [ ] Unify all validator to unique code
 - [ ] Lint all files
 - [ ] Pipes